d33bs/set-website/_posts/2023-XX-XX-Continuous-Quality-Assurance-with-R.md

 _([R-Project: What is R?](https://www.r-project.org/about.html))_

-The [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)) is sometimes not treated like software.
+The [R programming language](https://en.wikipedia.org/wiki/R_(programming_language)) is sometimes treated as _only_ a statistics system instead of software.
 This treatment can sometimes lead to common issues in development which are experienced in other languages.
 Addressing R as software enables developers to enhance their work by taking benefit from existing concepts applied to many other languages.

 ## Linting with R